-Award to recognise and reward excellence in voluntary activities carried out by groups in the community.
+Award are available recognising and rewarding excellence in voluntary activities carried out by groups in the community.
 This is the equivalent of an individual receiving an MBE.

 The award is given for outstanding achievement by groups of volunteers who:

 - regularly devote their time to helping others in the community